Holy Paladin Rotation Guide– Legion 7.3

 Welcome to the Wowhead Holy Paladin guide!
-This guide has been updated for World of Warcraft Legion Patch 7.2!
-This guide is being updated and maintained by
+This section of the guide will outline your main abilities and how to use them in the Holy Paladin rotation. his guide is being updated and maintained by

 .
 A Holy Paladin for the guild